porscheofficial/speed-estimation-traffic-monitoring/README.md

 ### Local Setup

 0. (Have python virtual environments set up, e.g. through `conda`)
-1. Install requirements from `environment.yml`
+1. Install requirements from `environment.yml` or if you are using macOS from `environment_mac.yml`
+2. `conda activate farsec`
-2. Install [ffmpeg](https://ffmpeg.org/) for your machine.
+3. Install [ffmpeg](https://ffmpeg.org/) for your machine.

 ```sh
 # Mac